mikeonoff09/EvaluacionMiguelLara1/README.md

-A command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+A command-line application with an entrypoint in `bin` and unit test in `test/`.

 To run this application just go to the project folder in the command line and enter `dart run`

+To run the tests enter the command `dart test`